2004 MBNA America 400 "A Salute to Heroes": Final laps

 On the restart in turn 3, the big one struck taking out 19 cars.
-It started when Dave Blaney came up infront of Michael Waltrip and got turned by Waltrip and spun in turn 3.
+It started when Dave Blaney came up in front of Michael Waltrip and got turned by Waltrip and spun in turn 3.
 This would cause a massive chain reaction crash to occur which also collected Ward Burton, Rusty Wallace, Mark Martin, Scott Riggs, Ryan Newman, Greg Biffle, Jeremy Mayfield, Ricky Rudd, Kevin Harvick, Sterling Marlin, Casey Mears, Jamie McMurray, Jeff Green, Jimmie Johnson, Dale Jarrett, Kurt Busch, and Jeff Burton.
 The race was red flagged to clean up the mess.
 The race would eventually restart with 46 laps to go with Kahne leading.
 With 27 laps to go, the 10th caution flew when Rusty Wallace blew a right front tire and hit the wall.
 Kahne, looking for his first win in his 13th start, led the field to the restart with 20 laps to go.
 But during the restart, Casey Mears' car began to lay fluid all on the racetrack.
 However, no caution was thrown.
 With 19 laps to go, Kasey Kahne went into turn three with the lead with Mark Martin and Tony Stewart following behind him when Kahne's car snapped around on him when his car got into the oil and the car hit the outside wall.
-Robbie Gordon, Matt Kenseth, and Brian Vickers also crashed behind Kahne which brought out the 11th and final caution of the race.
+Robby Gordon, Matt Kenseth, and Brian Vickers also crashed behind Kahne which brought out the 11th and final caution of the race.
 In a very heartbreaking way to lose the race, Kasey Kahne's day was all over.
 Kahne said in his interview that it felt like there was something on the racetrack.
 The race was red flagged again to clean up the oil.
 The race restarted with 9 laps to go and Mark Martin held onto the lead and won the race.
 The race would be Martin's first win since the 2002 Coca-Cola Racing Family 600 which snapped a 73-race winless streak.
 Only 5 cars finished on the lead lap in the race.
 Tony Stewart, Dale Earnhardt Jr. Jeff Burton and Scott Riggs rounded out the top 5 while Michael Waltrip, Terry Labonte, Jeremy Mayfield, Scott Wimmer, and Kevin Harvick rounded out the top 10.

-In an interview 16 years later on the NASCAR Weekly Podcast on YouTube with Youtubers Eric Estepp, Jaret Lundberg (The Iceberg), Darian Gilliam (Black Flags Matter), Matthew (S1apSh0es), and Daniel Baldwin (DannyBTalks), Mark Martin talked about the race when he mentioned Kahne's spin saying that he "never felt nor saw" any oil on the racetrack.
+In an interview 16 years later on the NASCAR Weekly Podcast on YouTube with YouTubers Eric Estepp, Jaret Lundberg (The Iceberg), Darian Gilliam (Black Flags Matter), Matthew Henson (S1apSh0es), and Daniel Baldwin (DannyBTalks), Mark Martin talked about the race when he mentioned Kahne's spin saying that he "never felt nor saw" any oil on the racetrack.